pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

       A base in the reference genome is counted as aligned if at least one contig has at least one alignment to this base.

-      We did not provide any reference genome, but metaQUAST tries to identify the genome content of the metagenome by aligning contigs to [SILVA](https://www.arb-silva.de/) 16S rRNA database.
+      We did not provide any reference genome, but QUAST tries to identify the genome content of the metagenome by aligning contigs to [SILVA](https://www.arb-silva.de/) 16S rRNA database.
 For each assembly, 50 reference genomes with top scores are chosen.
-The full reference genomes of the identified organisms are afterwards downloaded from NCBI to map the assemblies on them and compute the genome fractions.
+The full reference genomes of the identified organisms are downloaded from NCBI to map the assemblies on them and compute the genome fractions.

       > <comment-title>Metagenome reference</comment-title>
       > The alignment to automatically downloaded genomes for metagenomes is rather ambiguous and time-consuming.
-Most large-scale pipelines skip this step and set the **Maximum number of reference genomes (per each assembly) to download after searching in the SILVA database\*** option to `0`.
+Most large-scale pipelines skip this step and set the **Maximum number of reference genomes (per each assembly) to download after searching in the SILVA database*** option to `0`.
       {: .comment}

       For each identified genomes, the genome fraction is given when clicking on **Genome fraction (%)**